SSWConsulting/SSW.Rules.Content/rules/chatgpt-security-risks/rule.md

 ---
-seoDescription: "ChatGPT security risks include data breaches and unauthorized access to confidential information, while best practices involve not sharing sensitive info and monitoring data retention policies."
+seoDescription: ChatGPT security risks include data breaches and unauthorized access to confidential information, while best practices involve not sharing sensitive info and monitoring data retention policies.
 type: rule
 title: Do you know the potential security risks of using ChatGPT?
 uri: chatgpt-security-risks